Moments Economy Architecture Specification

 - For institutions: A settlement and audit method where distributions and eligibility decisions are replayable records, reducing reliance on custodians and retrospective narrative dispute.

-Scope of the Router
+Scope of the aQPU Kernel

-The GGG ASI Alignment Router is used in this document as the settlement and verification layer for the Moments Economy.
-However, the Router also serves as the coordination backbone for the Alignment Infrastructure Routing (AIR) framework, where it provides coordination states and deterministic replay for grant distribution, work receipts, and project coordination.
+The Gyroscopic ASI aQPU Kernel is used in this document as the settlement and verification layer for the Moments Economy.
+However, the aQPU Kernel also serves as the coordination backbone for the Alignment Infrastructure Routing (AIR) framework, where it provides coordination states and deterministic replay for grant distribution, work receipts, and project coordination.
 These uses are independent.
 Institutions may adopt AIR for coordination without committing to the Moments Economy.
-The economic architecture described here specifies how the Router can additionally serve as a monetary settlement layer when the conditions for the turning point (Section 16) are met.
+The economic architecture described here specifies how the aQPU Kernel can additionally serve as a monetary settlement layer when the conditions for the turning point (Section 16) are met.

 Document structure